 InvestEngine Review (2026):

 InvestEngine built its name on one clean proposition: ETF investing with no platform fee on the DIY account.
-For UK passive investors, that matters.
-This review covers what you actually get — accounts, fees, ETF access — and who the platform does and doesn’t fit.
+For UK passive investors running an ISA or SIPP, that compounds meaningfully over a decade.
+This review covers the real cost structure, all platform features — including AutoInvest, Savings Plans, and one-click rebalancing — and who the platform actually fits.

 Some of the links on this site are affiliate links, meaning we may earn a commission at no extra cost to you if you sign up through them.
 This does not affect our reviews or recommendations — we only feature products we genuinely believe are useful for investors.
 This site provides educational content only, not personalized investment advice.
 Investments can lose value and past performance does not guarantee future results.
 You are responsible for your own financial decisions and for confirming the tax and legal rules that apply in your country.